-- Fleas prefer warm, humid conditions and are a particular problem during summer months.
+- Fleas prefer warm, humid conditions and are a particular problem during the summer months.

 - Eggs can even be laid outside where they may halt their growth until favourable conditions arise.

 Common Types of Fleas We Help Remove

 - Cat Flea: The cat flea will usually choose the domestic cat as its host and is the most common flea in most regions.
 This flea will also attack humans, dogs, and other mammals.

 - Dog Flea: The dog flea is similar to the cat flea in appearance, but less often encountered.

 Human Flea: since the introduction of the vacuum cleaner, this flea is less prevalent.
 However, this flea will still attack other mammals, but lately, its main focus has been on pigs.

 - Oriental Rat Flea: The oriental rat flea hosts mainly on rats, but will transmit pathogens that are dangerous to human health.